 For one, you need a mobile-friendly website.
 This is a non-negotiable.
 If you’re not already moving in this direction, stop reading this and get started (if you need a recommendation, contact me).

-Even if you’re already started, this is going to take time.
+Even if you’ve already started, this will take time.
 Sure, you could hire someone offshore and do it quickly, but I wouldn’t recommend that.
 Your website is your gateway to new customers; don’t cut corners.
 Take time and do it right.

-While you wait, is your business going to suffer?
+While you wait, will your business suffer?
 Yes.
 Customers using mobile are not finding you.
 Even if they find your website, they might have a hard time using your site to reach you.

 I have a suggestion that will help bridge this gap.
-Use your business’ local listings as a mobile web strategy.
+Use your business’s local listings as a mobile web strategy.

-When I say “local listing” I am referring to a website dedicated to listing businesses.
-Often times these categorize companies by location and the type of business.
+When I say “local listing,” I mean a website dedicated to listing businesses.
+Often, companies are categorized by location and type of business.
 Sometimes people call these “business profiles” or “local directories”.
 Here are some examples:

 My suggestion: getting listed in sites like this will help your business, even if your mobile website isn’t ready yet.

-There are a couple ways multiple listings can help you get found by a Google search.
+There are a couple of ways multiple listings can help you get found in Google search results.

-Many local listings will show up in the search engine results.
+Many local listings will appear in search engine results.
 This helps customers reach you, even if they can’t find or use your website from their phone.

-Sometimes local listings will show up in the SERPs for non-branded terms.
-If you optimize your listing you’ll find customers who aren’t yet acquainted with your company.
+Sometimes, local listings appear in the SERPs for non-branded terms.
+If you optimize your listing, you’ll find customers who aren’t yet acquainted with your company.

-Of course, the more listing your business is in, the easier it will be for customers to find you.
+Of course, the more listings your business has, the easier it will be for customers to find you.

 I once met a lawyer who had a mobile app.
 He had spent thousands of dollars to create an app, but nobody used it.
 I am NOT suggesting that your business needs an app.
 Your business needs to get submitted to the most popular apps on the web.

 When your customers search for your location from their iPhone, can they find you?
 Can they find you from their car’s GPS?
-If not, submit your company to these services, too.
-No need to make an app; use the apps that are already out-there.
+If not, submit your company to these services as well.
+No need to make an app; use the apps that are already out there.

 There are two ways to submit your business to local listings.
 The hard way is manual.